 “A call from Charlie Butler at Central Casting was like a letter from home,” McDaniel wrote in a 1947 op-ed for The Hollywood Reporter.
 “Many extras complain about getting tired of sitting around on the sets.
 I never tired.
 A soundstage was as exciting as a William Spears mystery.
 I learned so much, just sitting and watching.”

 5. David Niven

 After leaving the British Army and failing to make a career as a whiskey salesman or rodeo promoter, David Niven moved to Hollywood to pursue a film career.
 He tried to register at Central Casting in 1934, but didn’t have a permit to work or live in America, so he was turned away.
 While waiting for his visa to be approved, Niven moved to Mexico, where he cleaned and polished guns for visiting hunters.

 When his permit finally came in, Niven registered at Central Casting and was classified as “Anglo-Saxon Type No. 2,008.”
-He appeared as an extra in Barbary Coast and Mutiny on the Bounty before going on to star in hit films like The Pink Panther, The Guns of Navarone, and Around the World in 80 Days.
-Niven won the Academy Award for Best Actor in 1959 for Separate Tables.
+He appeared as a Background Actor in Barbary Coast and Mutiny on the Bounty before going on to star in hit films like The Pink Panther, The Guns of Navarone, and Around the World in 80 Days.
+Like many of Central Casting’s Hollywood legends, Niven went on to win an Academy Award, taking home the statue for Best Actor in 1959 for Separate Tables.